aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 Customers have clearly indicated they do NOT want to use the Accelerator to manage their Active Directory domain or change the way they manage Active Directory on an ongoing basis.
 Customer have also indicated, they need help getting up and running quickly.
 For these reasons, the Accelerator only sets the domain password policy, and creates AD users and groups on the initial installation of MAD.
 After the initial installation, customers must manage Windows users and groups using their traditional tools.
 A bastion Windows host is deployed as a mechanism to support these capabilities.
 Passwords for all newly created MAD users have been stored, encrypted, in AWS Secrets Manager in the Management (root) Organization AWS account.

+To create new users and groups:

+- RDP into the ASEA-RDGW bastion host in the Ops account
+  - Run ADUC and create users and groups as you please under the NETBIOSDOMAIN (example) tree
+- Or run the appropriate powershell command
+- Go to AWS SSO and map the Active Directory group to the appropriate AWS account and permission set

 The Accelerator will not create/update/delete new AD users or groups, nor will it update the domain password policy after the initial installation of Managed Active Directory.
 It is your responsibility to rotate these passwords on a regular basis per your organizations password policy.
 (NOTE: After updating the admin password it needs to be stored back in secrets manager).

 ### 1.1.9.
 How do I suspend an AWS account?